Openscapes/2022-noaa-afsc/README.md

 # 2022 NOAA AFSC Openscapes Champions Cohort

-Welcome to the 2022 NOAA AFSC Openscapes Champions Cohort! <!---This is a Cohort for TODO FILL IN BY HAND.---> Learn more about Openscapes and the Champions Program: <https://openscapes.org>.
+Welcome to the 2022 NOAA AFSC Openscapes Champions Cohort!
+This is a Cohort for the National Oceanic and Atmospheric Administration's Alaska Fishery Science Center.
+Learn more about Openscapes and the Champions Program: <https://openscapes.org>.

 <img align="right" src="horst-champions-trailhead.png" width="450">

 ## Cohort Agendas

-We will meet as a Cohort via Zoom four times over two months for 1.5 hours <!--- TODO FILL IN BY HAND:, on alternating Fridays in September and October 2021 --->.
+We will meet as a Cohort via Zoom four times over two months for 1.5 hours on five Fridays starting January 28, 2022:

-- **Dates: January 28, February 11, 25, March 11, 25 ** <!--- TODO CHECK in case nuanced schedule--->
+- **Dates: January 28, February 4, 11, 25, March 11**
 - **Times: 12:00pm - 1:30pm PT**
 - **Location: Remotely, via Zoom**